MCCE: Monte Carlo sampling of realistic counterfactual explanations: Experiments

-\textbf{Adult} This data set is from the 1994 Census databases consisting of 13 features and 48,842 observations \citep{dua2017uci}.
-The goal is to model which individuals obtain an income of more than \$50,000 USD per year.
-We use the same preprocessing steps as CARLA \citep{pawelczyk2021carla} and binarize the features by partitioning them into the most frequent class and its counterpart.
-The features \textit{age} and \textit{sex} are used as the fixed features\footnote{Although \cite{pawelczyk2021carla} states that \textit{race} is also a fixed feature, their code did not reflect this so we chose to leave it out as well.}.
-The positive class has 24\% of the data.
+In this section, we compare MCCE to a set of previously proposed methods for counterfactual explanations using four well-known data sets.

-\textbf{Give Me Some Credit} (GMC) is a data set \citep{givemesomecredit} from a 2011 Kaggle Competition in credit scoring consisting of 150,000 observations and 10 features.
-The goal is to classify individuals as experiencing financial distress (\texttt{SeriousDlquin2yrs} is 1) or not.
-We follow the steps in \cite{pawelczyk2021carla} by dropping the missing data and setting \texttt{age} as fixed.
-Although this response is negative, the authors of CARLA flip the data set so that the individuals with financial distress are given a response of 0 and those without are given a response of 1.
-After this flip, 93\% of the data have a positive label (i.e., have a loan).
+\textbf{Data sets} \textit{The Adult data set} is from the 1994 Census database consisting of four continuous and eight categorical features and \numprint{49000} observations.
+The goal is to classify individuals with an income of more than \$\numprint{50000} USD per year or not.
+We explain the predictions of individuals who are predicted to not reach this income threshold.
+The features \texttt{age} and \texttt{sex} are set as immutable.

-For both data sets, we use the same predictive models as \texttt{CARLA}: a multi-layer perceptron consisting of three hidden layers with 18, 9, and 3 neurons, respectively.
-The non-binary features of both data sets are normalized before training the predictive model and generating the counterfactual examples.
-In all cases (including MCCE), we use the normalized test observations and counterfactual examples when computing the performance metrics found in Table \ref{tab:results}.
+\textit{The Give Me Some Credit (GMC) data set} is from a 2011 Kaggle Competition in credit scoring consisting of \numprint{150000} observations and 10 continuous features.
+The goal is to classify individuals as experiencing financial distress or not.
+Individuals with financial distress are given a response of 0 and those without are given a response of 1.
+We explain the predictions of individuals who are predicted to experience financial distress.
+We drop the rows with missing data and set \texttt{age} as immutable.